Oregon Humanities awards annual, responsive, and emergency grants to organizations and federally recognized Native American tribes in Oregon.

 COVID-19 Relief Funds - SHARP Grants

 Oregon Humanities will award at least $675,000 for general operating and project or program support for Oregon nonprofit organizations, federally recognized Native American tribal governments in Oregon, accredited public and 501(c)(3) institutions of higher education, and state and local government agencies in Oregon.
-Open for applications now.
+One-time funding, closed for applications.

 Public Program Grants

 Once each year, Oregon Humanities’ volunteer board of directors awards Public Program Grants of up to $10,000 in support of programs across Oregon that get people together to think and talk about challenging issues and ideas.
 Currently closed for applications.
-Will reopen in fall 2021.
+Will reopen in early 2022.